Nikkhiljp02/vfx-tracker/AI_SETUP_GUIDE.md

 - Verify you haven't exceeded rate limits (unlikely with free tier)
 - Check network connectivity

-### AI gives generic responses
+### AI gives generic responses or errors
-- This means Groq fallback is being used (limited capabilities)
+- If Gemini is configured but has quota/rate-limit errors, the app will fall back to Groq/OpenAI if configured.
-- Gemini might be rate-limited temporarily
+- If Groq returns “Request too large” or token/rate limits, try shorter questions or smaller date ranges.
-- Wait a minute and try again
+- For the most reliable experience, configure `OPENAI_API_KEY`.

 ### "Live data access temporarily unavailable"
 - This message appears when using Groq fallback